Quashing Of FIR : Recent Supreme Court Judgments Lay Down Novel Approach

 In a similar case, the Apex Court noted that “multiple FIRs had been registered over a period of time.
 It is in the background of such circumstances the registration of multiple FIRs assumes importance, thereby attracting the issue of wreaking vengeance out of private or personal grudge as alleged.”

-In this case, a First Information Report was lodged against the accused alleging the commission of offences under several Sections of the IPC.
-High Court dismissed the petition seeking quashing of the FIR.
+In this case, an FIR was lodged against an accused, alleging the commission of offences under several Sections of the IPC.
+The High Court dismissed the petition seeking quashing of the FIR.
 In appeal, the Apex Court said that even if the entire case of the prosecution is believed or accepted to be true, none of the ingredients to constitute the offence as alleged are disclosed.
 (Mahmood Ali v.
 State of UP, 2023 INSC 684).

 Against this backdrop, the Court reiterated the principle mentioned above.
 It recorded: